SelfRef/uni-sync/README.md

 documentation:
 - Polish: /docs/UniSyncProject_Documentation_PL.docx
 license: GPLv3
+category: [PoC, Study, Utility, Desktop, Mobile]
-status: Archive
+dev_status: Archive
 ---

 # Description

-UniSync is one of my biggest projects so far.
 The main idea is to introduce new generation and full-featured synchronization app available for many platforms.
 The core of project is WCF service server app that is controlling entire system build of mobile and desktop clients.

 # Screenshots